matthewwachter/mw-recipes/README.md

 Also included are several links to external sites provided they are not riddled with ads or behind paywalls.

+If at any point you feel like these recipes are lacking a life story please refer to this document: [My Life Story](my-life-story.md)

 ## Contents
 - American
     - [Crunchy Half Moons (Midwestern Tacos)](american/crunchy-half-moons.md)